Alvicorn/Purr-hibition/README.md

 ## Run Instructions

-One time setup: To install dependencies for our project, run the scripts provided in the repo: host_dep_setup.sh on the host and target_dep_setup.sh on the target
+One time setup: To install dependencies for our project, run the scripts provided in the repo: `host_dep_setup.sh` on the host and `target_dep_setup.sh` on the target

 Below contains run instructions each time you want to run the application:

 Target:

-1. Run purr_hibition (built with gcc) under /mnt/remote/myApps/project/purr-hibition
+1. Run `purr_hibition` (built with gcc) under `/mnt/remote/myApps/project/purr-hibition`
-2. Run: conda activate purr-hibition.
-Then run python3 byai_camera.py under /mnt/remote/myApps/project/purr-hibition/python
+2. Run: `conda activate purr-hibition`.
+Then run `python3 byai_camera.py` under `/mnt/remote/myApps/project/purr-hibition/python`

 Host:

-1. Run: conda activate purr-hibition.
-Then run python3 video_streaming_server.py under ~/cmpt433/work/project/Purr-hibition/as3-server
+1. Run: `conda activate purr-hibition`.
+Then run `python3 video_streaming_server.py` under `~/cmpt433/work/project/Purr-hibition/as3-server`
-2. Run: node server.js under ~/cmpt433/work/project/Purr-hibition/webapp
+2. Run: `node server.js` under `~/cmpt433/work/project/Purr-hibition/webapp`

-Note: if conda activate purr-hibition is not working, try running source ~/.bashrc as this may fix it.
+Note: if `conda activate purr-hibition` is not working, try running `source ~/.bashrc` as this may fix it.